-Formation in the Society of Jesus is much more than a mere professional training.
-It involves personal and spiritual growth in the body of the Society.
+Formation in the Society of Jesus is much more than mere professional training.
+It involve personal and spiritual growth in the body of the Society.
 The Jesuit Constitutions describe three probations that are undertaken before taking final vows:

-- The first probation is the so-called ‘candidature’ before entering the novitiate and takes place at the beginning.
-Here the motivation and determination of the candidate to live with and in the Society of Jesus are to be proved.
+- The first probation is the ‘candidature’, which takes place during the first few days of the novitiate.
+Here the motivation and determination of the candidate to live with and in the Society of Jesus are tested in a preliminary way.

-- The third probation is therefore known as the ‘tertianship’.
-It is usually made after the end of the Jesuit’s academic formation and following some years of apostolic experience.
-Saint Ignatius called it a ‘school of the heart’.
-It is a time in which the tertian deepens his own commitment to the Society and its Lord, Jesus, as he prepares himself for his final vows.
+- The third probation is the ‘tertianship’.
+It is usually made after priestly ordination and the end of the Jesuit’s academic formation, and following some years of ministry.
+Saint Ignatius called it a ‘school of the heart’, a time in which the tertian deepens his own commitment to the Society and its Lord, Jesus, as he prepares himself for his final vows.

 The European Tertianship in Dublin lasts a little more than eight months, from September to May.
 The group consists of twelve Jesuits – mostly from European provinces, with some Jesuits joining them from further afield.
-Under the patronage of the President of the Conference of European Provincials (CEP), this Tertianship attempts to provide a particular experience of the Society in Europe as a faith community for corporate mission.
-But the means to this end are the same in all tertianships of the Society of Jesus:
+Under the patronage of the President of the Conference of European Provincials (JCEP), this Tertianship attempts to provide a particular experience of the Society in Europe as a faith community for corporate mission.
+But the means to this end are the same as in all tertianships of the Society of Jesus: